Zetland

 Zetland is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Zetland has a population where 52.4% speak a language other than English at home, and 66.1% were born overseas.
-Christianity is the predominant religion in Zetland, with 30.5%.
-Judaism's representation in Zetland is notably higher at 1.2%, compared to Greater Sydney's 0.8%.
+Zetland has high cultural diversity, with 52.4% speaking a language other than English at home and 66.1% born overseas.
+Christianity is the predominant religion at 30.5%.
+Judaism is overrepresented at 1.2%, compared to Greater Sydney's 0.8%.

 Frequently Asked Questions - Diversity